inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Add client-side error tracking for better analytics

 This implementation completes a key step in making the application production-ready by adding robust error handling and improving security.
 The application is now more resilient to failures and provides better feedback to users when errors occur.

+## Development Session Summary (July 24, 2024)

+### What Was Accomplished
+1. **Supabase CLI Integration**
+   - Installed and configured Supabase CLI as a development dependency
+   - Created initial project configuration with `supabase init`
+   - Set up the initial migration file with the complete database schema
+   - Added npm scripts for common Supabase operations (generating types, checking status, etc.)
+   - Generated TypeScript types for the database schema
+   - Created comprehensive documentation for Supabase CLI usage

+2. **Database Development Improvements**
+   - Established a migrations-based workflow for database schema changes
+   - Created a proper TypeScript definition file for the database schema
+   - Documented common workflows for database development
+   - Set up configuration for connecting to the remote Supabase instance

+3. **Developer Experience Enhancements**
+   - Added command aliases in package.json for common operations
+   - Created a SUPABASE_CLI.md documentation file with detailed instructions
+   - Set up proper VS Code integration with recommended extensions

+### Code Changes
+1. **Files Added:**
+   - `supabase/` directory with configuration files
+   - `supabase/migrations/20240324_initial_schema.sql` with the complete schema
+   - `types/database.types.ts` with comprehensive TypeScript definitions
+   - `docs/SUPABASE_CLI.md` with documentation for Supabase CLI usage

+2. **Files Modified:**
+   - `package.json`: Added Supabase CLI scripts
+   - `DEVELOPMENT_PROGRESS.md`: Updated with new completed tasks

+3. **Key Configuration:**
+   - Added scripts in package.json for common Supabase operations
+   - Configured connection to the remote Supabase instance
+   - Set up TypeScript type generation for the database schema

+### Next Steps
+1. Use the established migration workflow for all future database schema changes
+2. Implement better error handling for database operations
+3. Consider adding data seeding scripts for development
+4. Update existing database queries to use the generated TypeScript types

+This implementation greatly improves the development workflow for database-related tasks, making it easier to manage schema changes, keep types in sync with the database, and collaborate with other developers.